scarv/hydra/docs/architecture.md

 * One primary core and any number of secondary cores
 * `mcompose` read/write CSR at address 0x7C0
     * Primary core can read and write to this register.
+    * The value of the register is outputted by the primary core on the `mcompose` bus, which connects to the secondary cores.
     * The default value of `mcompose` is 0.
 In this state, all cores behave normally and execute instructions independentely.
     * The primary core can write a value `n` to `mcompose`.
 When this happens,